hans/hans.github.com/index.md

 ### Recent personal news

+- [Lucy Li][19] and I will be visiting [ACL 2017][20] to present our work on assessing distributional representations.
+See you in Vancouver!
 - Moving time!
 I will join the [Department of Brain and Cognitive Sciences][17] at the [Massachusetts Institute of Technology][18] in fall 2017.
 - I visited [NIPS 2016][14] in December 2016 and gave a talk on [situated